The Practice is actively involved in the training of future General Practitioners, Student Nurses and Receptionists.

 Research and Audit

-The local Health Authority (Hartlepool PCT) requests information as part of quality control of our medical services.
-The Practice also contributes to medical research and audit and we provide completely anonymised patient level treatment information to certain reputable third party organisations.
+The local Health Authority requests information as part of quality control of our medical services.
+The Practice also contributes to medical research and we provide completely anonymised patient level treatment information to certain reputable third party organisations.
 No individual is ever identified from the information, and we all, as potential patients, stand to benefit from this work.
 You have the right of access to your own health record.
 Access encompasses:

 - The right to obtain a copy of the record in permanent form (costs applied), and